cupy/cupy/docs/source/contribution.rst

 Once you send a pull request, your coding style is automatically checked by `Travis-CI <https://travis-ci.org/pfnet/chainer/>`_.
 The reviewing process starts after the check passes.

+The CuPy is designed based on NumPy's API design.
+CuPy's source code and documents contain the original NumPy ones.
+The document should be careful the following:
+* For documents which have significant overlap with those of NumPy, it is better to add some remarks that the document is actually copied (and modified in a case).
+It is better to just explain the functionality in a short paragraph and refers to the corresponding NumPy function so that users can read the detailed document, but if it is difficult, it is ok to include a complete copy of the document with such a remark.
+* If the CuPy function only implements a limited amount of features of the original NumPy function, it should be clearly noted in the document, and the document itself should only cover the detailed explanation of what is actually implemented in CuPy.

 Testing Guidelines
 ------------------